frdedynamics/hvl_robotics_website/_pages/shared_pages/ur-related-pages/ur2-features-and-safety.md

 6. Repeat step 4-5 4 times

 7. Loop for ever
+{% endcapture %}

+<div class="notice">{{ notice-2 | markdownify }}</div>

 The dispensers will be moved around when you\'re done.
-Therefore, makefeatures for each dispenser and define waypoint like \"approachdispenser 1\" relative to dispenser 1\'s feature with an origo thatmakes sense.
-For more accuracy, consider using a reference when defininga feature.
+Therefore, make features for each dispenser and define waypoint like \"approach dispenser 1\" relative to dispenser 1\'s feature with an origin that makes sense.
+For more accuracy, consider using a reference when defining a feature.

-Test that balls are picked for ever.
-Move dispensers, update theirfeatures, test that stuff still work.
+And finally test your infinite loop!  🌈

 ## Questions